Photo courtesy of the Utah Transit Authority.

 |Salt Lake (including Davis and Salt Lake counties, as well as portions of Weber, Box Elder, and Tooele counties)||Serious Non-Attainment Area||Particulate Matter (PM2.5)|

 In September of 2006, the US Environmental Protection Agency (EPA) implemented a more stringent national standard for PM2.5 of 35 μg/m3 (micrograms per cubic meter) replacing the former 65 μg/m3 standard.
-Effective in April of 2009, the EPA designated Weber, Davis, Salt Lake, and other counties as PM2.5 non-attainment areas.
-With support from WFRC, the Utah Division of Air Quality (DAQ) has worked to develop a new section of the SIP to reduce PM2.5 related emissions to a level that will enable the Wasatch Front region to once again be in compliance with national PM2.5 standards.
+Effective in April of 2009, the EPA designated Weber, Davis, Salt Lake, and portions of Weber, Box Elder, and Tooele counties as a PM2.5 non-attainment area.
+With support from WFRC, the Utah Division of Air Quality (DAQ) has worked to develop a new section of the State Implementation Plan (SIP) to reduce PM2.5 related emissions to a level that will enable the Wasatch Front region to once again be in compliance with national PM2.5 standards.
 The improved vehicle emission technology and national standards enacted in 2004, 2007, and 2017 will be instrumental in the DAQ’s plan to achieve the new PM2.5 standard.
-WFRC’s RTP will also aid in the emission reduction effort by reducing pollution from traffic congestion and improving transit service.
+WFRC’s RTP will also contribute to the emission reduction effort by reducing pollution from traffic congestion and improving transit service.